 - Businesses committing to powering themselves with 100% renewable energy.

 - Subsidizing renewable energy is a helpful way to keep coal and gas in the ground and reduce future temperature.
-However, it isn’t a silver bullet.
+However, it isn’t a silver bullet; that is, it isn’t sufficient without other actions.

 - Rebound effect.
 Subsidies to renewables decrease energy costs, which increases energy demand over what it would have been otherwise (people use more energy when it is cheap).
 This rebound effect somewhat reduces the positive impact of encouraging renewable energy.
 View this dynamic with the graph “Final Energy Consumption.”